Ogulcan3450/DSA_210_TERM_PROJECT/README.md

 # Project: Exploring the Relationship Between Daily Calorie Output and Instagram Story Activity

 ## 📌 Motivation
 In this project, I aim to explore whether there is a correlation between my daily calorie output and the days I post stories on Instagram.
-This analysis will provide insights into how social media activity might influence physical activity and daily energy expenditure.
+This analysis provides insights into how social media activity might influence physical activity and daily energy expenditure.

 ---